robpataki/sprint-ui/README.md

 This is an experimental and work in progress package, please use it with caution.
 As soon as I learn how to do NPM properly, I'll add tests and proper documentation.

+## ❯❯❯ Requirements

+The project requries NodeJS 10 or newer.

 ## ❯❯❯ Install

 ```